MarioPatch/maxima/README.md

 # UnoMaxima
-A text-based implementation of the game UNO.
+A text-based implementation of the game UNO in Maxima.